fhiso/sources-and-citations/citation-elements.md

 might write the date as "Oct 8th, 2000", while the same date might be written "zo.
 8 okt.
 2000" by a Dutch researcher.
-The *citation element* should use neither of these as its representation of the date and adopt a language-neutral format such as one based on [ISO 8601].
+The *citation element* should use neither of these as its representation of the date and adopt a language-neutral format, such as one based on [ISO 8601].

-The accompanying Citation Elements Vocabulary standard defines many *citation elements*, covering the information normally found in *formatted citations* to a wide range of common *sources*.
+The accompanying Citation Elements: Vocabulary standard defines many *citation elements*, covering the information normally found in *formatted citations* to a wide range of common *sources*.
 Applications *may* define their own *citation elements* or use those defined by a